 The rest of this paper is organized as follows.
-Section 2 gives some background information including the conventional studies on the congestion control estimation and the machine learning applied for the network areas.
-Section 3 describes the proposed method and Section 4 gives the performance evaluation results.
-In the end, Section 5 concludes this paper.
+Section II gives some background information including the conventional studies on the congestion control estimation and the machine learning applied for the network areas.
+Section III describes the proposed method and Section IV gives the performance evaluation results.
+Section V discusses the results of the estimation of Internet web servers by the proposed method.
+In the end, Section VI concludes this paper.